-- We will need to fast track government regulations concerning single-use plastics, us sailors see the results of current legislation and must now speak up for the ocean.
+- We will need to fast-track government regulations concerning single-use plastics, we sailors see the results of current legislation and must now speak up for the ocean.

 Starboard (THA), the leading manufacturer of Stand Up Paddleboards and windsurf boards, including the iQFOiL, the Paris 2024 Olympic Men’s and Women’s Windsurfer Equipment, have won the 2020 World Sailing 11th Hour Racing Sustainability Award.

 Four exceptional finalists were shortlisted by an expert judging panel for the Award before the public voted on who should join the 2018 winner, Corpus Christi Yacht Club (USA) and 2019 recipient, The Green Blue (GBR) as the 2020 awardee.